ciphx-src/x509-path-finder/README.md

 2. Number of certificates it can find and download by following [AIA](https://datatracker.ietf.org/doc/html/rfc5280#section-4.2.2.1) URLs
 3. An arbitrary time limit

 When evaluating a path candidate for validation, X509 Path Finder is implementation-agnostic.
 Once it finds a path that has terminated, it presents it to be validated by a backend authority.
 If the authority validates the path, the search halts and the path is returned.
+If the path is rejected, the search continues.

-X509 Path Finder provides two validators:
+X509 Path Finder provides two [`PathValidator`](crate::api::PathValidator) implementations:

 1. [DefaultPathValidator](crate::provided::validator::default::DefaultPathValidator) - implemented with [RustCrypto](https://github.com/RustCrypto) and [Rustls](https://github.com/rustls/rustls), available by default.
 2. [OpenSSLPathValidator](crate::provided::validator::openssl::OpenSSLPathValidator) - implemented with [Rust OpenSSL](https://docs.rs/openssl/latest/openssl/), available with the `openssl` feature flag

+### WARNING

+Implementing [`PathValidator`](crate::api::PathValidator) itself is trivial, but safe [X509 path validation](https://datatracker.ietf.org/doc/html/rfc5280#section-6) is not.
+Engineers are encouraged to use a trusted X509 path validator for the foundation of their  [`PathValidator`](crate::api::PathValidator) implementations, and stack business logic on top.

 ## Usage